Smoked Hazelnut Nutella Recipe

 Sharing is caring!

-Smoked hazelnuts add incredible flavor to homemade Nutella, making a fantastic family friendly, yet smoky, treat!
+Smoked hazelnuts add incredible flavor to homemade Nutella, making a fantastic family-friendly, yet smoky, treat!
+This homemade Nutella recipe is so easy to make and has none of the processed junk that you find in the store-bought versions.

 *Bonus: this makes an incredible gift for the holidays!

 I never intended to write a recipe for smoked hazelnut Nutella.
-But a few weeks ago I posted a photo, both on my Instagram stories, and on my personal Facebook page, and people went crazy for it.
+But after posting a phot on social media people went crazy for it.

 A bowl full of raw hazelnuts